Proposed changes for export approved premises

 Among the changes, it was proposed that:

 - germplasm and live poultry EAPs must be associated with a veterinarian

 - germplasm and live poultry EAPs must have approved standard operating procedures

 - the Notice should enable the approval of germplasm and live poultry EAPs as compartments for the purposes of confirming 'disease-free status'.

-There are also further wording and formatting changes to other provisions in the Notice for clarification purposes.
-For quick reference, a summary of the proposed changes is in the table in section 3 of the discussion document.
+There were also further wording and formatting changes to other provisions in the Notice for clarification purposes.

 - Proposed amendment to requirements relating to export approved premises: Discussion document [PDF, 542 KB]